 I don't see why we have the forces [on] alert.
 I've never been a big enthusiast for our whole approach of being able to launch on warning or launch in a very short amount of time.
 Firing off 1,000 or 500 or 2,000 nuclear warheads on a few minutes' consideration has always struck me as an absurd way to go to war. … Therefore I think it would make a lot of sense to completely de-alert.

 Numerous other leaders have called for an end to hair-trigger alert.
-Read their statements by downloading the fact sheet, or learn more about hair-trigger alert and urge the president to take action.
+Read their statements by downloading the fact sheet, or learn more about hair-trigger alert.